 The COVID-19 Community Support Fund is designed to complement other available resources and to expand our local capacity to address the needs of vulnerable populations disproportionately stressed by the outbreak.

 Funds will be distributed to nonprofit organizations serving Arizona’s most vulnerable with a focus on providing basic human needs and access to healthcare to affected populations, including low-income individuals, residents without access to healthcare, older adults, health care workers, first responders, LGBTQ+ individuals, disabled residents and communities of color.
 Funds may be available for other populations and needs as they emerge.

-CFSA’s COVID-19 Nonprofit Event Relief Fund
+Now CLOSED: CFSA’s COVID-19 Nonprofit Event Relief Fund